rohanmaity123/docs/docs/index.md

 ## What is AppSeed
 ---

 AppSeed is a platform that uses automation tools to convert flat HTML into simple, unopinionated starters enhanced with basic modules and features.
+All **staters are actively supported** via eMail < *support@appseed.us* >, Github issue tracker and **24/7 LIVE support** via [Discord](https://discord.gg/fZC6hup).

 > **Latest items**